YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    ZB[REAK][:tvexpr] [-]entryref[:[expr][:intexpr]][,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The required entryref specifies a location within a routine or a trigger at which to set or remove a breakpoint.
 * The optional minus sign (-) specifies that ZBREAK remove the breakpoint; -* means remove all breakpoints.
-* The optional expression specifies a fragment of YottaDB/GT.M code to XECUTE when YottaDB/GT.M execution encounters the breakpoint; if the ZBREAK argument does not specify an action, the default action is "BREAK".
+* The optional expression specifies a fragment of YottaDB code to XECUTE when YottaDB execution encounters the breakpoint; if the ZBREAK argument does not specify an action, the default action is "BREAK".
-* The optional integer expression immediately following the expression specifies a count of process transits through the breakpoint before the breakpoint action takes effect; once YottaDB/GT.M exhausts the count and the action takes effect, the action occurs every time the process encounters the breakpoint.
+* The optional integer expression immediately following the expression specifies a count of process transits through the breakpoint before the breakpoint action takes effect; once YottaDB exhausts the count and the action takes effect, the action occurs every time the process encounters the breakpoint.
 If the action expression is omitted, the optional integer expression must be separated from the entryref by two adjacent colons (::).
 * An indirection operator and an expression atom evaluating to a list of one or more ZBREAK arguments form a legal argument for a ZBREAK.
-* If a concurrent process reloads a trigger in which a process has an active ZBREAK, YottaDB/GT.M automatically removes the breakpoint and issues a TRIGZBRKREM warning message when it refreshes the trigger; the TRIGZBRKREM warning message respects a message mask of 8 as maintained by the VIEW "BREAKMSG" command.
+* If a concurrent process reloads a trigger in which a process has an active ZBREAK, YottaDB automatically removes the breakpoint and issues a TRIGZBRKREM warning message when it refreshes the trigger; the TRIGZBRKREM warning message respects a message mask of 8 as maintained by the VIEW "BREAKMSG" command.

-When YottaDB/GT.M encounters the entryref, YottaDB/GT.M suspends execution of the routine code and XECUTEs the breakpoint action before executing any of the commands on the line.
-For more information on entryrefs, see Chapter 5: “General Language Features of M”.
+When YottaDB encounters the entryref, YottaDB suspends execution of the routine code and XECUTEs the breakpoint action before executing any of the commands on the line.
+For more information on entryrefs, see `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

-When the optional integer expression is used, YottaDB/GT.M activates the breakpoint on the intexpr-th time the process encounters the breakpoint during routine execution.
-Once YottaDB/GT.M activates the breakpoint, that breakpoint remains active for the process until explicitly replaced or removed, or until the process terminates.
+When the optional integer expression is used, YottaDB activates the breakpoint on the intexpr-th time the process encounters the breakpoint during routine execution.
+Once YottaDB activates the breakpoint, that breakpoint remains active for the process until explicitly replaced or removed, or until the process terminates.

-For more information, refer to Chapter 4: “Operating and Debugging in Direct Mode”.
+For more information, refer to `Chapter 4: “Operating and Debugging in Direct Mode” <https://docs.yottadb.com/ProgrammersGuide/opdebug.html>`_.

 ++++++++++++++++++
 Examples of ZBREAK